Himmatrao Bawaskar: Other work

-He has also conducted research in the fields of snake bite envenoming, cardiovascular diseases, hypothyroidism.
+He has also conducted research in the fields of snake bite envenoming, cardiovascular diseases and hypothyroidism.

 In the Vidarbha region of Maharashtra, Bawaskar has researched on the chronic renal failure associated with heavy metals contamination of drinking water.

-He has written opinion pieces on ethics corruption in medicine, public healthcare, violence against doctors, and state of medical research in India.
+He has written opinion pieces on ethics, corruption in medicine, public healthcare, violence against doctors, and state of medical research in India.